SysadminMartin/Scripts/README.md

 # Scripts
-This is a collection of my useful scripts.
+This is my collection of more or less useful scripts.